What We Believe

 - As learners, we understand the cause and effect of racism and discrimination and their impact on the lives of those in our community and nation.
 We are vigilant in our pursuit of knowledge so that we may mobilize it as the next generation of physicians and scientists to find solutions to present day and future problems in society and health.

 - As colleagues and peers, we ensure that every member of our School of Medicine community is respected and valued for who they are and for the diverse qualities they bring to our education, research and patient care endeavors every day.

 We continuously strive for our workplace and learning environment to reflect the demographic and social milieu of the communities we serve, to advocate for these principles beyond our walls and to be a place of dignity, professionalism, mutual respect and inclusivity.

-Intensive Discussions and Recent Dialogue
+Foundational Discussions and Dialogue

 - Student National Medical Association (SNMA)

 - SNMA with SOM dean